Visionatrix/VixFlowsDocs/docs/how_to_benchmark.md

 SERVER_URL="http://192.168.1.10:8288" USER_NAME="admin" USER_PASSWORD="admin" python3 scripts/benchmarks/benchmark.py
 ```

-The `COUNT` variable controls the number of tasks created for each flow.
+The `COUNT` variable controls the number of tasks created for each test case.
 By default, it is set to `2`.
 You can set it to `1`, `3`, `4`, etc. The higher the number, the more accurate the hardware test will be.

-Also supported is the `REMOVE_RESULTS` variable.
-By default, it is `1`, but you can set it to `0` if you don't want the tasks created during testing to be deleted.
+Another supported variable is `REMOVE_RESULTS`.
+By default, it is `1`, which means that the tasks created during testing will be deleted from Visionatrix after completion.
+You can set it to `0` if you don't want the tasks to be deleted.

-If you have a slow internet connection and not all flows from your selected test set are installed, you might want to set a custom value for the `FLOW_INSTALL_TIMEOUT` variable.
+If you have a slow internet connection and not all flows from your selected test suite are installed, you might want to set a custom value for the `FLOW_INSTALL_TIMEOUT` variable.

 By default, it is set to 1800 seconds (30 minutes).
 If the flow does not download within this time, the script will produce an error (but this does not cancel the flow installation, and eventually it will be installed on the server).

-The last variables are `PAUSE_INTERVAL` (default value `0`) and `PAUSE_INTERVAL_AFTER_WARMUP` (default value `0`).
+The variables `PAUSE_INTERVAL` (default value `0`) and `PAUSE_INTERVAL_AFTER_WARMUP` (default value `0`) control the pause time between tests.

-- The `PAUSE_INTERVAL` variable defines the pause time between test sets (this might be useful if, during tests, your device heats up and you want to prevent overheating).
+- The `PAUSE_INTERVAL` variable defines the pause time in seconds between test cases (this might be useful if, during tests, your device heats up and you want to prevent overheating).

-- The `PAUSE_INTERVAL_AFTER_WARMUP` variable is slightly more useful.
-It defines the interval of time to wait after the first test run, during which the models from the flow are loaded into memory.
-This is useful on laptops or devices with insufficient cooling.
-It is only beneficial if you do not set the `WARMUP` variable to `0`.
+- The `PAUSE_INTERVAL_AFTER_WARMUP` variable defines the interval of time to wait after the warm-up run.
+During the warm-up, models are loaded into memory.
+This pause can be useful on laptops or devices with insufficient cooling.

-Theoretically, to measure speed closer to production, measurements with `WARMUP` set to `0` will be more accurate.
-However, we conduct testing without changing the `WARMUP` value, which is `1` by default.
+The `UNLOAD_MODELS_BEFORE_WARMUP` variable controls whether models are unloaded from memory before the warm-up run.
+By default, it is set to `1`.
+Setting it to `0` will skip unloading models before the warm-up.

 # Conclusion